How to Get Involved

 Schedule & Time Commitment for Steering Committee

-Phase I: Collective Learning, Presentation & Feedback on Issue Areas (5 hour bi-weekly time commitment)
+Phase I: Collective Learning, Presentation & Feedback on Policy Recommendations (5-hour bi-weekly time commitment)

-- Tuesday, May 18: Synthesize learnings into collective blueprint/agenda]
+- Tuesday, May 18-June 1: Synthesize learnings and policy recommendations into collective blueprint/agenda

 Follow us on Social Media